 First you'll want to bring a large pot of water to light boil.

-Drop in the raviolis, carefully splitting them up if they're sticking together.
+Drop the frozen or fresh pasta into the boiling water, carefully splitting them up if they're sticking together.

-Let the raviolis cook for 4 minutes or until they are floating and heated through.
+Let the raviolis cook in the boiling water for 4 minutes or until they are floating and heated through.

 Be careful not to rapidly boil the water bc the pasta is delicate and you don't want them to break.